MIRONTER/Smart_LED_Lighting/README.md

 There's also a mobile control app in development.
 It will be published soon, so stay tuned!

 ## Few words about memory
-I am using and Arduino Nano, which has 30720 KB of available flash memory and 2 KB of SRAM.
+I am using an Arduino Nano, which has 30720 KB of available flash memory and 2 KB of SRAM.
 Here is a table of memory consumption with certain features enabled or disabled.

 |                           | Flash       | SRAM       |
 |---------------------------|-------------|------------|